Prison escape

 Many prisons use security features such as CCTV, perimeter sensors, barred windows, high walls, barbed wire, razor wire, and electric fencing to prevent escapes.
+Even natural geographic features can play significant roles in preventing escapes; historically, mountains and islands were chosen as ideal settings for prison construction, given their significance in creating territorial isolation from outside worlds.

 Methods

 Numerous methods have been used to escape from prisons over time.
 Many escapes have been successfully conducted by inmates who have invented their own methods.
 Weaknesses that are found as prisoners escape are often corrected at numerous prisons around the world to prevent future escapes in a similar manner.
-This leads inmates to finding new ways.
+This leads inmates to find new escape methods.

-Since prisoners usually have a lot of time in which they are doing nothing, this gives them plenty of time to think, allowing them to devise plans and figure out ways to escape.

 The following are methods that have commonly been used by prisoners in escapes.
 In some instances, a combination of these are used.

 Cell escape

 While some prisoners are allowed out of their cells at times, others remain locked in their cells most of the time, particularly those in solitary confinement.
 Many prisoners who are kept in their cells must find ways out of the cells.
 Even those who are allowed out of their cells at times still have plans that involve escape from their cells.

 Cell escapes occur through either the door, the window, the light, the ventilation system, by breaking down the walls, or by tunneling underground.

-Some prisoners have escaped by picking the locks on their cells, creating keys to their cells, sawing bars off of the doors or windows, carving away the walls, or breaking away the vent.
+Some prisoners have escaped by picking the locks on their cells.